andygcui/recycle-princeton/README.md

 # Recycle Quest

-An educational sorting game that teaches children aged 5--8 how to correctly sort common household plastic items based on recycling codes and local recycling rules.
-Learn about different plastic types, contamination, and proper recycling practices while having fun!
 Created for Princeton VIS 216: Graphic Design.

 ## About

-Recycle Quest is an interactive educational game designed to teach players about recycling plastics correctly.
+Recycle Question is an interactive, educational sorting game that teaches children aged 5--8 how to correctly sort common household plastic items based on recycling codes and local recycling rules.
+Learn about different plastic types, contamination, and proper recycling practices while having fun!
 The game features:

 - **Location-based recycling rules** - Enter your location to learn recycling rules specific to your area
 - **Progressive difficulty** - Start with simple items and unlock more complex plastics as you level up
 - **Educational content** - Learn about plastic codes (#1-7) and which bins they belong in
-- **Contamination system** - Understand how wrong items can contaminate recycling bins
-- **Decontamination minigame** - Clean contaminated bins in a fun side game
-- **Tutorial system** - Comprehensive tutorial for first-time players
 - **Sound effects and music** - Immersive audio experience

 ## Gameplay